HOME

 After the robbery and the accidental murder of the bookies girl assistant, the film moves to the moors.
 Here the girls body is dumped and the villains swap vehicles from the Buick to an Austin Taxi Cab.

 Dumping the Buick in the quarry.
 Another hard to find location!!
+Update:- This is the same location in 2009.
+Very recognizable.
+A sheep is standing in for the 1939 Buick!! ( via ukonscreen)

 On Location.
 The body on the Moors